Germany's new parliament: The diverse lawmakers making history | DW | 30.09.2021

 It is an assessment that is shared by Deniz Nergiz, who wrote her doctoral thesis, I Long for Normality: A Study on German Parliamentarians with Migration Backgrounds, in 2013: "The political parties have created more space for people who have a migrant biography.
 And they've done so not just by supporting them as candidates for individual constituencies but also by putting them high up on the lists of party candidates, which significantly boosts their chances of getting a seat in parliament."

-Armand Zorn has just experienced a long and tough election campaign.
-He talks about the many hours he spent in his constituency, going from door to door.
-But, he says, it was well worth the effort.
+Zorn has just experienced a long and tough election campaign.
+He spoke about the many hours he spent in his constituency, going from door to door.
+But, he said, it was well worth the effort.
 In his home city of Frankfurt, he managed to win one of the two direct seats up for contention, the other going to Omid Nouripour of the Green Party.

 "It bodes well for Frankfurt and for Germany.
 Omid Nouripour came here from Iran as a 13-year-old.
-I came to Germany from Cameroon when I was twelve," says Zorn: "And it makes us really proud that we've both managed to win a direct seat."
+I came to Germany from Cameroon when I was 12," Zorn said: "And it makes us really proud that we've both managed to win a direct seat."
 What's more, it makes him, "confident for the future because it demonstrates that our society is a diverse society, where the question isn't where are you from, but where are you going?"

-The priority, says social scientist Deniz Nergiz, is to stop seeing politicians with a migration background as victims but instead as "absolutely normal politicians with special competence in a whole variety of fields."
+The priority, Nergiz said, is to stop seeing politicians with a migration background as victims but instead as "absolutely normal politicians with special competence in a whole variety of fields."

-And indeed, it has been precisely these parliamentarians who have made such a significant contribution to ensuring that migration-related topics have been treated with more sensitivity and more understanding in the Bundestag.
-When it comes to talking about conditions in an asylum hostel, for instance, politicians are "probably going to respond very differently to a fellow parliamentarian who actually grew up in that kind of environment," says Nergiz.
+And, indeed, it has been precisely these parliamentarians who have made such a significant contribution to ensuring that migration-related topics have been treated with more sensitivity and more understanding in the Bundestag.
+When it comes to talking about conditions in an asylum hostel, for instance, politicians are "probably going to respond very differently to a fellow parliamentarian who actually grew up in that kind of environment," Nergiz said.

-At 33, social democrat Armand Zorn is among the younger members of parliament.
-Which, says Nergiz, is typical for the newly elected: "If you study the party lists, you find that there are a lot of young men and women from migrant communities who can already look back on impressive careers."
+At 33, Zorn is among the younger members of parliament.
+Nergiz said that was typical for the newly elected lawmakers: "If you study the party lists, you find that there are a lot of young men and women from migrant communities who can already look back on impressive careers."

-Despite the positive developments, Nergiz is in no doubt that many hurdles lie ahead.
+Despite the positive developments, Nergiz has no doubt that many hurdles lie ahead.
 She points to the case of Tareq Alaows, who stood down as a candidate for the Greens after being subjected to massive racist abuse.

-Nergiz says it remains to be seen whether the positive trend will be sustained in the new Bundestag with issues like participation, inclusion, and representation having a concrete impact.
+Nergiz said it remained to be seen whether the positive trend will be sustained in the new Bundestag and whether issues such as participation, inclusion and representation would have a concrete impact.
 Whether or not that might happen could begin to become clear as soon as coalition negotiations get underway and above all when it comes to the question of who gets what job in the new assembly.

-One key pointer might be the question of who becomes the next speaker of parliament.
-One person widely viewed as a serious contender for this highly influential post is Aydan Özoguz of the Social Democrats, the German government's former Minister of State for Migration, Refugees, and Integration.
+One key point might be the question of who becomes the next speaker of parliament.
+One person widely viewed as a serious contender for this highly influential post is Aydan Özoguz, of the Social Democrats, the German government's former minister of state for migration, refugees and integration.

 This article was translated from German.